 The Old Testament division is also called the Book of Hebrews or Talmud.
 Most Jewish civil and canonical Law is contained in an extensive literature known as the Talmud, a word meaning teaching.
 Originating in an oral tradition that developed over several centuries, the Talmud began to be written around the beginning of the 3rd century AD with the codification of its fundamental part, the Mishnah.

 The Old Testament is the foundation of the religious organization of the Jewish people, whom God chose to receive divine revelation through the Patriarchs and Prophets.
-The choice refers to monotheism because only within this religious conception could the process of disclosure of the divine Being and will take place.
+The choice refers to monotheism because the disclosure process of the divine Being will only occur within this religious conception.

 - The Old Testament contains God’s revelation through the ancient patriarchs and prophets for about 1000 years, being the guide to Christ, preparing for His coming.